apollographql/apollo-kotlin/Releasing.md

 # Releasing

+0. Make sure that you have `kscript` installed - https://github.com/holgerbrandl/kscript#installation
 1. Run `./scripts/release.kts` from your local dev machine.
 2. The script removes the `-SNAPSHOT` suffix, commits and tags version `v1.x.y`
 3. The script bumps version to the next patch version and commits